-On the Council, Mayor Nickels served on numerous committees, including Finance, as well as Personnel, where he served four years as Chairperson.
-Mayor Nickels served as City Council President from April 2007 through April 2008.
-He was re-elected to the Council in 2007 and 2009.
+On the Council, Mayor Nickels served on numerous committees, including Finance, as well as Personnel, where he served four years as chairperson.
+Mayor Nickels served as Common Council President from April 2007 through April 2008.
+He was re-elected to the council in 2007 and served a total of four years in that capacity.

-On April 7, 2009, Justin M. Nickels was elected Manitowoc’s twenty-seventh Mayor - its youngest Mayor ever, succeeding Manitowoc’s longest serving mayor, Kevin Crawford.
+On April 7, 2009, Justin M. Nickels was elected Manitowoc’s 27th mayor - its youngest mayor ever, succeeding Manitowoc’s longest consecutive serving mayor, Kevin Crawford.
+It proved to be a difficult decision for voters, as Mayor Nickels won by 17 votes out of almost 10,000 ballots cast.

 On April 2, 2013, Mayor Nickels was re-elected to a second term with 84% of the vote.